SammyRamone/phd_thesis/index.md

-## PhD Thesis
+## Learning Motion Skills for a Humanoid Robot

-This page aggregates all videos and links for my PhD Thesis.
+This page aggregates all videos and links for my PhD thesis titled "Learning Motion Skills for a Humanoid Robot".

 ### Videos